objectiv/objectiv.io/docs/docs/tracking/angular/how-to-guides/configuring-logging.md

 # Configuring logging

-All Trackers, Transports, Queues and Plugins log to TrackerConsole global singleton.
+All Trackers, Transports, Queues and Plugins log to the TrackerConsole global singleton.

 ## What is TrackerConsole
 TrackerConsole is a simplified wrapper implementation of node.js and browsers' Console.